RayRuizhiLiao/joint_chestxray/README.md

 ## Radiology report pre-processing

 We extract the *Impressions*, *Findings*, *Conclusion*, and *Recommendation* sections from the radiology reports.
 If none of these sections are present in the report, we use the *Final Report* section.
 We tokenize the text using [ScispaCy](https://allenai.github.io/scispacy/) before providing it to the BERT model.
-The data pre-processing code is [availabel](https://github.com/RayRuizhiLiao/joint_chestxray/tree/master/joint_img_txt/data_preprocessing).
+The data pre-processing code is available [here](https://github.com/RayRuizhiLiao/joint_chestxray/tree/master/joint_img_txt/data_preprocessing).
 We're releasing the extracted report sections soon!

 ## Regex and expert labeling